 Try to figure out how much those expenses will cost you.
 Knowing what expenses to expect can help strengthen your arguments for why you should receive certain marital property.

-At DeTommaso Law Group, we'll help you navigate the property division process and pursue an ideal outcome in your case.
+At DeTommaso Law Group, LLC, we'll help you navigate the property division process and pursue an ideal outcome in your case.

 Contact us online or via phone at (908) 274-3028 to schedule a consultation with our team.